An affiliate broker may perform real estate brokerage activities for how many different brokerage firms during the same time period?

 The Real Estate Commission does NOT have the power to regulate commission rates.

-The Real Estate Commission's primary role is to oversee the licensing and conduct of real estate professionals, but it does not have the authority to set or regulate commission rates, which are determined by market forces and individual agreements between parties.
+The Real Estate Commission's authority is primarily focused on licensing, enforcement, and protecting the public in real estate transactions, but it does not have the power to dictate or regulate commission rates, which are typically set by the market and negotiated between parties.

 A) suspend or revoke real estate licenses.